tanishq-dubey/RedditMaterialReader/README.md

   - API Calls
   - JSON Retrival and Parsing
   - Intents
 Feel free to fork, clone, or even contribute to this branch or use this as a starter for any app you want to make.

 This repository is under the GNU 3.0 License

 ##ToDo
   - Implement more Material interfaces
+  - Load more than 25 posts
   - Add sidebar to switch saved subreddits
   - [Stretch Goal] Login and up/downvote